 Discover the Seahorse

-Fun facts, videos, books, and expert research help kids learn all they want to know about some of the sea's cutest creatures.
-These tiny fish are full of unique traits waiting to be discovered, and there are so many other interesting sea creatures out there.
-Help kids get excited about an ocean education and conservation with interesting info they won't soon forget.
+Fun facts, videos, books, and expert research help kids learn all they want to know about some of the sea's cutest animals - like seahorses!
+These fish are full of unique traits just waiting to be discovered, and there are so many other interesting sea creatures out there.
+Help kids get excited about ocean education and conservation with interesting info they won't soon forget.